 “This program provides Fairfax County residents a way to communicate with the tax office in reporting vehicles that may be evading personal property taxes,” says Juan Rengel from the Department of Tax Administration.
 “This is an effective way to participate in ensuring everyone living in Fairfax County pays their fair share.”

-Approximately 850,000 personal property (car) tax bills will be mailed to county residents during the summer with payment due October 5.
+Approximately 850,000 personal property (car) tax bills were mailed to county residents during the summer with payment due October 5.
 However, you may know of a vehicle in your neighborhood with out of state plates that should be researched by our tax office.
-Within the last fiscal year, more than 2,500 previously unregistered vehicles were added to car tax records, which will yield more than $2.5 million in tax revenue to support the county budget.
+Within the last fiscal year, more than 6,500 previously unregistered vehicles were added to car tax records, which will yield more than $3.1 million in tax revenue to support the county budget.

 Top 10 States Where Unregistered Vehicles are Coming From

 - New Jersey

 Fairfax County’s location near Washington, D.C., military bases, universities and corporate world headquarters draws people from all over the world who make the county their home, either on a temporary or permanent basis.
 The perception may be that if a vehicle has out-of-state license plates, then the owner is not registering their vehicles.
 However, some vehicle owners with non-Virginia plates may not be required to register:

 - Military personnel temporarily living in Fairfax County due to military order and their permanent residence is elsewhere

 - Full-time college students